giovanni-iannaccone/eikon/docs/utils.md

 Identifies the file format (BMP, PNG, or PPM) by checking the file extension.
 Relies on `split()` internally.

 ## `void free_pixels(uint32_t **pixels, uint height)`
 Safely deallocates a 2D pixel array.
-Should be called after `allocate_pixels()` to prevent memory leaks.

 ## `uint32_t get_alpha_blend_color(uint32_t c1, uint32_t c2)`
 Blends two colors based on the alpha channel of the second one.
 Returns the resulting color as a `uint32_t`.